cpd25 Guide to Task Group Membership

 The Chair of cpd25 will be a co-opted member of the M25 Consortium Steering Group and invited to attend meetings of the M25.
 The cpd25 Chair will ensure that each Task Group maintains a reasonable balance of membership (in terms of such aspects as experience, role and library type) and an appropriate number of members to achieve the Task Group’s work effectively.

 Membership of Task Groups will be open to all staff in M25 member institutions.
-Task group members are normally from a cross-section of member institutions, job roles and levels.
-Task group work is supported by a cpd25 Coordinator.
+Task Group members are normally from a cross-section of member institutions, job roles and levels.
+Task Group work is supported by a cpd25 Coordinator.
 The cpd25 Coordinator acts as secretary at Working Group and Task Group meetings.
-Each group meeting approximately 3-4 times per year and there is an annual cpd25 planning event when potential topics are considered to inform the following academic year’s programme planning.
+Each group meets approximately 3-4 times per year and there is an annual cpd25 planning event when potential topics are considered to inform the following academic year’s programme planning.

 cpd25 Task Group Member Job Description